NHSDigital/nhs-notify-reporting/README.md

 - Athena saved queries to incrementally populate the staging tables from the core account.
 - A step function to periodically execute the saved ingestion queries.
 - A step function to periodically execute housekeeping queries.
+- A step function to periodically execute the completed communications report (canned report).

 The step functions and saved queries can be executed manually as required.
 They are idempotent, so can be executed outside of the scheduled execution without harm.

-Access to the core NHS Notify account is read-only.
+For the most part access to the core NHS Notify account is read-only.
 Any side-effects of changes are restricted solely to the staging tables within the reporting environment.
+(The exception to this is the ability to write reports back to the core account to a nominated ingress bucket)

 More information on the individual staging tables and associated ingestion queries is available [here](/infrastructure/terraform/components/reporting/scripts/sql/README.md).